-Known as the O-Shot (yes, “O” stands for orgasm), this procedure, which has been around since 2013, injects special blood components into your vagina that helps rev up nerves, collagen, and blood vessels “downtown.”
+The O Shot, which has been around since 2013, injects special blood components into your vagina that helps rev up nerves, collagen, and blood vessels “downtown.”
 Not only can this allegedly increase your ability to orgasm, but it can help with incontinence.
 Like other aesthetic procedures, you’ll have to find a doctor who’s certified to give the O-Shot—and don’t count on the cost (on average $1,400) to be covered by your health insurance.

 Let’s reiterate: The O-Shot does involve taking a needle in your clitoris.
 And not all doctors are believers.
 But according to these three women, it’s worth it.

 “Even if your sex is already good, don’t you want it to be great?”

 I’m a board-certified OB/GYN and in 2015, decided it was worth the trip—two planes and an hour drive—to attend a training to learn more about the O-Shot.